extrawurst/gitui/README.md

 * [ ] fix: dont show scroll option when any popup open
 * [ ] fix: diff is not updated when changed
-* [ ] fix: diff is updated when some hunks of the same file where diffed in unstaged before
 * [ ] better help command
 * [ ] confirm destructive commands (revert/reset)
 * [ ] (un)staging selected hunks